tektoncd/community/teps/0065-retry-failed-tasks-on-demand.md

 1. CI/CD use case, manually rerun all the failed jobs for a particular pull request.
-2. As a backend for kubeflow, one would want to manually retry a failed `pipelineRun` to optimally use the resources.
+2. As a backend for Kubeflow Pipelines (KFP), one would want to manually retry a failed `pipelineRun` to optimally use the resources.
+KFP already implemented this feature as the [pipeline 'retry' API](https://www.kubeflow.org/docs/components/pipelines/reference/api/kubeflow-pipeline-api-spec/#operation--apis-v1beta1-runs--run_id--retry-post) on the Argo backend.
 3. If the pipeline failed due to external factors such as cluster node failure and image registry disconnect, user can retry from the same stage at a later time.